 The amazing Jessie Washington will be leading a workshop this month at Ferry Beach‘s Women’s Week conference on August 16th at 2:00PM:

-Twinkle is delighted to co-facilitate this workshop with her dear friend Jessie.
+Rev. “Twinkle” Marie Manning is delighted to co-facilitate this workshop with her dear friend Jessie.
+Her portion will focus on the “heart” of the matter and include a heart-based meditation.

 Ferry Beach is a Unitarian Universalist retreat center.
 It is a magical place on the beach where you can bask in the afternoon sun, take morning walks through the grove of sunlit trees and enjoy the company of others as they travel along this journey called life.
 Ferry Beach offers a loving community of people, healthy, delicious food, good coffee, lots of music, and time for reflection–in addition to a frolic in the surf.
 It is a wonderful place to attend workshops or cultivate a spiritual practice as you connect with Mother Earth.